_______________________________________

 strange seeing cars travelling eastbound on Elm.

-CLICK HERE for a larger version of this sensational picture.
+CLICK HERE for a larger view.

 -------------------------------------------------------